 Chemical Peel Recovery

-Following a chemical peel, recovery will vary depending on the level of peel.
+Following a chemical peel, recovery will vary depending on the level of the peel.
 For light chemical peels, most patients can see results after 4-7 days.
 For medium peels, the skin will recover after 5-7 days, though redness may stick around for a few months.
 The skill will swell and form crusts that will fall off to reveal new skin.
 For deep chemical peels, severe swelling and redness will occur.
 It usually takes two weeks for new skin to develop, and redness may last for several months.
-Chemical peel patients should avoid the sun for several months after, as the skin will be sensitive.
+Chemical peel patients should avoid the sun for several months afterward, as the skin will be sensitive.
 Dr. Erwin will provide you with specific instructions on how to care for your skin following a peel for the best results.